 So, you are probably wondering what exactly are the benefits of this routine?
 I can speak from my own experience and say that I lost 2 kilos in the first 2 weeks of this routine and it also helped me overcome my late-night cravings and binge eating.

-- Weight loss – Since I was 15, my height and weight hasn’t changed much.
+- Weight loss – Since I was 15, my height and weight haven’t changed much.
 My weight for the past 14 years has ranged from 58kg to 62kg.
 Regardless of what I ate, my weight never went below 58kg and never above 62kg.
 For about a year it stuck to 62kg but after just 2 weeks in the 8 hour diet, my weight went from 62kg to 60kg.
 Just to get some questions out of the way, this routine does not diminish fat into thin air.
-It allows your body to break down fat, turning it into muscle and helps your body take a balanced shape, given that you are giving your body the nutrients it needs and not that you simply desire.
+It allows your body to break down fat, turning it into muscle, and helps your body take a balanced shape, given that you are giving your body the nutrients it needs and not that you simply desire.

-- Late night food cravings – I also lost my late evening food cravings.
+- Late-night food cravings – I also lost my late evening food cravings.
 This has been a little of an issue, not in terms of weight but in terms of affecting my sleep.
-For a few years now, I developed a habit of binge eating right before sleeping, which made the quality of sleep poor and subsequently effected my energy and concentration the following day, not to mention my mood.
+For a few years now, I developed a habit of binge eating right before sleeping, which made the quality of sleep poor and subsequently affected my energy and concentration the following day, not to mention my mood.

 - Hunger – Truth be told, I first thought this routine would have me constantly thinking about food, which in turn would get to my head and I would end up being unproductive and moody.
 I was pleasantly surprised when I started the routine, that it seemed to balance out my need to eat, where eating became a routine rather than a comfort dependency element.
 My mind seemed to have begun perceiving food not as a bad habit or a comfort element, but rather as an element of energy, which I choose when to have and how much.